junior-devleague/crud-operations-with-express-postgresql-demo/README.md

-# CRUD Routes with Express Server, Sequelize, and Postgres
+# CRUD Operations with Express Server, Sequelize, and Postgres
 [Intermediate] Explaining Restful API, CRUD, HTTP Verbs

 ## What is a RESTful API